dsrichard97/dsrichard97/README.md

 🤔 <b> I’m looking for help with data engineering projects </b> ...
 </p>

- * <a href="https://github.com/dsrichard97/databasesys"> Membership Management System Prototype with Live Error </a> - Enahnce Ticketing system with ChatGPT engine to prompt users where errors are made in code or modifications within the database.
+ * <a href="https://github.com/dsrichard97/databasesys"> Membership Management System Prototype: Real-Time Error Detection and Resolution </a> - Enahnce Ticketing system with ChatGPT engine to prompt users where errors are made in code or modifications within the database.